sandeepreddyb7/starter-academic/content/post/getting-started/index.md

 Welcome to my personal homepage.
 I have been contemplating to create this since a long time and i finally found the time to finish this project.
 Please forgive for my inexperience in this area since it is completely new to me.
 I will be slowly uploading and sharing my work via this platform.
+Any suggestions or feedback on this is greatly appreciated. 👍

 More updates will follow soon...